bilalbro/autocomplete-input/README.md

 ## Example

 To see a working example, head over to the `example` directory in the repo, and clone it to your computer.
-Then just open up the `index.html` file in your browser.
+Then just open up the `index.html` file in your browser and voila! — you have a live autocompleter in front of you.